 We Didn’t Opt Out of School Because We’re Anti-School

 I have no problem with somebody else’s choice to send their kids to school.
 Really, I don’t.
 I actually don’t care.
+I’m not judging you.

 I do have a problem with the school system, I think it’s broken and needs fixing, but your choice, your kids.
 I have never and will never attack you for it.
 I will tell you how great homeschooling is if you wander onto my websites, but if I meet you on the street the subject will never come up.
+I dislike talking about school so I won’t even mention it.

 We Didn’t Opt Out of School Because We’re Religious Nuts